ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Configurations.rst

 - The "Add IOC"-button opens a dialog which lets you choose from a list of all IOCs available on the instrument.
 Confirming your selection will take you to the "Edit IOC" dialog for the selected IOC.
 - The "Delete IOC"-button allows you to delete IOCs from the list and the configuration.
 This works with multiple selections, too.

+.. _manage_configs_blocks:

 Blocks Tab
 ~~~~~~~~~~
 The Blocks tab lists all the blocks that have been defined for the current configuration.
 When creating a new configuration, the list of blocks will be empty.
-A block (See [[Blocks]]) is, essentially, an alias to a PV ([[Process Variables]]).
+A :doc:`block </concepts/Blocks>` is, essentially, an alias to a :doc:`PV</concepts/Process-Variables>`.

 To create a new block, click on the ``Add Block`` button or use the keyboard shortcut ``Ctrl+A``.
 Blocks can also be copied using the ``Duplicate Block`` button or the keyboard shortcut ``Ctrl+D``.
 Upon creation of a new block, IBEX displays a dialog to allow you to define the new block.
 By default, the new block is given the name ``NEW_BLOCK``.
 You can give the block any name you like, provided the name: